What are brambles?

 Origin of blackberries

 From Asia and America, blackberry bushes grow on embankments, roadsides, walls s in many temperate regions of America, Asia and Europe.
 Abundant in North America and particularly prevalent in Western Europe, especially in Mediterranean countries, where it is considered an invasive plant of cultivated fields: In fact, it requires great efforts to eradicate it.
 There are species adapted to the Arctic, where they are especially useful as food for wildlife.
-(More information in Blackberry cultivation the listing above)
+(More information in Blackberry cultivation the listing below)

 History of blackberries